Controlled-Controlled-Phase Gates for Superconducting Qubits Mediated by a Shared Tunable Coupler: * Method of refocusing

 By interleaving $\pi$-pulses in the conditional phase accumulation, unwanted phase terms can be cancelled to realize CPHASE and CCPHASE gates.
 Here we consider the interaction Hamiltonian (see also Eq.~\eqref{eq:cphase_Hamiltonian} in the main text)

-Applying a leading and a trailing $\pi$-X-pulses on Q$_2$ ($X_2$) results in $\tilde{H}^{\mathbb{1}\mathrm{X}\mathbb{1}}$, which can be used in conjunction with $\tilde{H}$ to realize a controlled phase gate between Q$_1$ and Q$_3$.
+Applying a leading and a trailing $\pi$-X-pulse on Q$_2$ ($X_2$) results in $\tilde{H}^{\mathbb{1}\mathrm{X}\mathbb{1}}$, which can be used in conjunction with $\tilde{H}$ to realize a controlled-phase gate between Q$_1$ and Q$_3$.
 A straightforward extension of this scheme to other qubit combinations results in the effective Hamiltonians listed in Tab.~\ref{tab:permutated_shifted_freqs}.

 The effective Hamiltonian $\tilde{H}^{\mathbb{1}\mathrm{X}\mathbb{1}}$ is given by

 where the first equality is given by $X_2 X_2 = \mathbb{1}$.
 The transformed Hamiltonian terms are then given by

 using the relation $X_{j}Z_{j}X_{j} = -Z_j$ and the Hamiltonian terms